mihail-petkov/phonegap-automation-builder/README.md

 ### Without parameters

-**Note:** If you want to run the script without parameters, you should edit the values in the script.
+**Note:** If you want to run the script without parameters, you should edit the constants in the script.

 ```bash
   ruby phonegap-builder.rb